netxms/netxms-doc/admin/advanced.rst

 Setup
 -----

-1. Download netxms-websvc-VERSION.war (example: netxms-websvc-2.2.15.war) file form http://www.netxms.org/download page.
+1. Download netxms-websvc-VERSION.war (example: netxms-websvc-2.2.15.war) file from http://www.netxms.org/download page.
 2. Copy the downloaded .war file to your web server.
 3. Create a :file:`nxapisrv.properties` file and place it in the property file location of your web server and specify the |product_name| Server address with the property.